-I’ve been wanting to make Homemade Barbecue Potato Chips for awhile, so after making my broccoli and cheese mashed potatoes, I went to town and made several batches.
+I’ve been wanting to make Homemade BBQ Chips for awhile, so after making my mashed potatoes for two, I went to town and made several batches.

 Then I inhaled said batches in half the time it took to make them.
 Why don’t the snack recipes ever last long enough?

-Just like my salt and vinegar chips, I made both fried and baked potato chips then tossed them in barbecue seasoning.
+Just like my salt and vinegar chips, I made both fried and baked BBQ potato chips then tossed them in barbeque seasoning.

-Personally, I prefer baking as it doesn’t require as much oil, but I included both methods in the recipe so you can decide how you want to make them.
+Personally, I prefer baking potato chips as it doesn’t require as much oil, but I included both methods in the recipe so you can decide how you want to make them.

-Either way, if you haven’t tried making homemade potato chips of any kind, you don’t know what you’re missing.
+Either way, if you haven’t tried making homemade barbecue chips, you don’t know what you’re missing.

-I wanted my next potato chip making adventure to be barbecue (or is it simply spelled BBQ?).
+I wanted my next potato chip making adventure to be barbecue (or is it simply spelled BBQ?
+Maybe even barbeque?).